VincentFoulon80/virt-ic/README.md

 - **readme** : Same example as provided in this readme
 - **ram** : A simple test of a RAM chip
 - **save** : Board saving and loading example
+- **test-6502** : Test the Nes6502 CPU with a small program and basic ROM and RAM layout